-Whether you started with an idea or a hobby, or side hustle, growth has to be a critical part of your business.
+Whether you started with an idea, a hobby, or a side hustle, growth has to be a critical part of your business.
 And you need to make sure that you are positioned to scale. scaling is something that is much easier to attain in today’s world, thanks to the advancement of technology, digital tools, and the global nature of all our businesses today.

 Having the Right Mindset